joakimk/toniq/README.md

 Jobs are serialized using [erlang serialization](http://www.erlang.org/doc/apps/erts/erl_ext_dist.html).
 It's the same format that is used when distributed nodes communicate.
 This means you can pass almost anything to jobs.

-### What happens if the persistence format changes?
+### What happens if the serialization format changes?

 There is code in place to automatically [migrate](lib/toniq/job.ex) old versions of jobs.